agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 google;
 ```

 We go back to Google.

-So stacks has a **top** and a **bottom**, and we can build
+So stacks has a **top** and a **bottom**, and we can build it either with
-it either with **arrays** or **linked lists**.
-My question to you is, why would
+**arrays** or **linked lists**.
+My question to you is, why would we want to
-we want to build stacks with arrays?
-That is will create a class of stacks that
+build stacks with arrays?
+That's will create a class of Stacks that has the
-has the data being held in arrays versus using linked lists and vice versa.
+data being held in arrays versus using linked lists and vice versa.
+Think about
-Think about that.
+that.

+### Differ with Queues

 ```javascript
 // Queues